Master’s versus PhD:

 The program of studies of a PhD student is directed by an advisory committee consisting of the supervisor and two other faculty members.
 The committee holds annual progress meetings with the student and the committee members serve as the examiners at the student's comprehensive examination.
 During this exam, which takes place during the student's second year of studies, the student presents and defends a research proposal, and demonstrates background knowledge sufficient to carry out the proposed research project.

-Once the PhD thesis is complete, it is read by the advisory committee and by an external examiner - an expert in the field who provides an impartial assessment of the quality of the student's research contributions.
-The thesis defence consists of a presentation by the candidate, followed by detailed questioning by the examining committee.
+Once the PhD thesis is complete, it is read by the examining committee.
+The thesis defence consists of a presentation by the candidate, followed by detailed questioning by the committee.

 In addition to coursework and successful defense of a thesis, PhD candidates fulfill a lecturing requirement, by teaching a one-term undergraduate course, usually at the first or second year level.
 Students normally satisfy this requirement after completing the PhD Comprehensive Examination and after gaining experience as a teaching assistant.